actano/lake-rules/make/integration-tests.md

 ### abstract

-the phony rule executes the integration tests against the running web applications.
+running integration tests against the running web applications.

 the test code is not compiled but just running from the feature src directory.